hritik-chouhan/musicplayer/README.md

 - Go to the project directory

-- First run flutter create .
+- First run "flutter create .".

-- Then to run the app flutter run
+- Then to run the app "flutter run".